-This proposal will open an exciting new chapter in the planning history of Flamingo Park.
+If successful, this proposal will open an exciting new chapter in the planning history of Flamingo Park.
 The Green Belt location is respected and care has been taken to ensure that each and every element is compliant with national guidance, the London Plan and Bromley’s Unitary Development Plan.
 Even the name will be changed – to Foxbury Park – so that everything about the scheme represents a fresh new start.

 The main elements comprise:

-1. The removal of the night club and all the other uses whether permitted or not which are not supportive of recreational and community use.
+- The removal of the night club and all the other uses whether permitted or not which are not supportive of recreational and community use.

-2. The development of a home base for Cray Wanderers FC with the facilities needed by their current league status but capable of meeting their future aspirations should promotion be achieved.
+- The development of a home base for Cray Wanderers FC with the facilities needed by their current league status but capable of meeting their future aspirations should promotion be achieved.

 Bringing together a homeless football club with a strong track record of positive work in the community and an under used recreational resource produces a unique opportunity for a sustainable development from which the whole community can benefit.